Updated: August 15, 2024

 IRS certified mail has these specific characteristics:

 • Mailing receipt: Certified mail comes with a mailing receipt for the sender, in this case, the IRS.
-This mailing receipt is the first step in a tracking system that ensures a delivery to the intended recipient.
+This mailing receipt is the first step in a tracking system that ensures delivery to the intended recipient.

 • Signature requirement: A certified letter isn’t left in someone’s mailbox.
 It requires a signature as a record of delivery and will be returned if not accepted by the intended recipient.

-• Electronic delivery: The final component of IRS certified mail is electronic delivery tracking.
+• Electronic delivery: The final component of IRS-certified mail is electronic delivery tracking.
 The sender can review the delivery information online or over the phone.

 What does it mean when you get a certified letter from the IRS?
 Certified letters are generally a last resort for the IRS.
 That means that, once someone starts receiving IRS certified mail, the IRS will be expecting a response within a reasonable amount of time.
 Failure to respond could result in serious consequences.

-7 Valid Types of IRS Certified Mail and Notices
+10 Valid Types of IRS Certified Mail and Notices

 There are many reasons the IRS might reach out to someone, but the most common reasons are related to outstanding balances and requests for more information.
 However, there are a few valid reasons someone might receive IRS certified mail.